canonical/ubuntu-boards-documentation/how-to/pine64-star64.rst

 Using the pre-installed server image
 ====================================

 #.
-Download one of the supported images.
+Download one of the supported images:

 #.
 Flash the pre-installed server image to a microSD card (see
    :doc:`/how-to/flash-images`)